 The sidewalk network also supports a range of street furniture, including public benches, bus shelters, waste and recycling bins.
 In 2016, the City published the Takoma Park Streetscape Manual, which serves two purposes: the first is to determine design standards for street furniture and wayfinding in the public right of way.
 A standardized set of design choices aids in the creation of a consistent, aesthetic sense of place if different parts of the city.
 It also helps with ongoing maintenance and replacement.
-When a bench is damaged or a lamp post malfunctions, the Streetscape Manual is used to qui post malfunctions, the Streetscape Manual is used to quickly identify a compatible replacement, and the Public Works Department can reduce the number of different kinds of spare parts and specialty tools on-hand to help
+When a bench is damaged or a lamp post malfunctions, the Streetscape Manual is used to quickly identify a compatible replacement, and the Public Works Department can reduce the number of different kinds of spare parts and specialty tools on-hand to help